-For prototyping, use Hyper Source to efficiently thread nets across multiple modules to the top-level design to support Time Domain Multiplexing (TDM).
+For prototyping, use Hyper Source to address the following issues:

-You can also use it to easily replace an ASIC RAM with an FPGA RAM.
+- Use it to efficiently thread nets across multiple modules to the top-level design to support Time Domain Multiplexing (TDM). - Use it to easily replace an ASIC RAM with an FPGA RAM.

 Follow these guidelines to replace an ASIC RAM with an FPGA RAM: